Logistics for a side trip to Canada from Grand Teton National Park

 Side trips

-Often in the past people have made the drive home into some variation of a nine-national-parks-plus-Las Vegas-or-Seattle-and-the-Pacfic-Coast-highway-in-six-days-road trip.
+Often in the past people on our trip to Grand Teton National Park have made the drive home into some variation of a nine-national-parks-plus-Las Vegas-or-Seattle-and-the-Pacfic-Coast-highway-in-six-days-road trip.
+(One student went to the trip with other current students and after the trip, headed for the college back east he was transferring to.)

 Most people also go to Yellowstone National Park, which borders to the north on Grand Teton.